Yes! There Are Still Plenty Of Fun Holiday Events Happening Around Tacoma, Puyallup, South King County, and Your Merry Part of the South Sound!

-As always, while we strive for 100% accuracy, we’ve also provided links so you can double check event details before you head out!
+Disclaimer: As always, while we strive for 100% accuracy, we’ve also provided links so you can double check event details before you head out!
+In this very unusual year, things are also subject to change, so, again-double check before you go, and choose only the things that sound fun for your family.

 Below, you’ll find tree lightings, Santa visits, Santa breakfasts, parades, ice skating, gingerbread house making, and more!
 Events are listed by geographical area and ordered by date.